 Book distribution refers to the process of making your book available to the public.
-This can include publishing your book in paperback, hard cover, and/or as an ebook, and making the book available in retail channels where people typically go to buy books.
+This can include publishing your book in paperback, hard cover, and/or as an eBook, and making the book available to retail channels where people typically go to buy books.

 Distribution also includes the process of printing and fulfilling orders, collecting payment, and shipping the books to customers or booksellers who act as middlemen.

 Distribution has changed dramatically in the past 20 years.
-For print books, it is now possible to make your book available through the largest distributors to over 30,000 booksellers without spending any cash up front on printing, storage and fulfillment.
+For print books, it is now possible to make your book available to over 40,000 booksellers without spending any cash up front on printing, storage and fulfillment.